fullstackdevlop/Hosting-and-Deployment/Deployment/Deploy_Node.js_App_with_Apache.md

-# Deploy Next.js Application with Apache Web Server
+# Deploy NodeJS Application with Apache Web Server

 Next.js is a popular React framework for building server-rendered React applications with ease.